ngehlenborg/2017/cfp.md

 ## Format

-The symposium will feature a series of invited presentation by leading data scientists covering a wide range of visualization in data science.
+The symposium will feature a series of invited presentations by leading data scientists covering visualization in data science.
 In addition, there will be short paper presentations and a poster session.

 ## Papers